MarcosDAndrade/Library/README.md

 # How to execute
 * Clone the repository
 * Build the project
-* Execute Aplication
+* Execute Application
-* Test API Postman or Insomnia
+* Test API in Postman or Insomnia

 # Examples
 Post: